 Social Stories to Make & Maintain Friendships

-Making new friends and maintaining existing friendships can be a challenge for some children, particularly those who have difficulty interacting in social settings.
-Teaching your child or student about the different types of friendships and relationships they may have throughout their life can help them build social awareness.
+Making new friends and maintaining friendships can be challenging for some children, particularly those who struggle in social settings.
+Teaching your child or student how to act in different social scenarios can help them build friendships and have positive social interactions with their peers.

-The special education resources on this page were authored by Watson Institute’s special education consultants and faculty.
+The special education resources on this page were authored by Watson Institute’s special education consultant, Phillip Mauskapf, MS, MT-BC.

 These behavior stories may benefit your students.
 They can be downloaded, saved and edited to suit your needs.
 The * notation indicates the story is formatted in a Power Point presentation and the ** notation indicates a Power Point with sound narration.
 Each Power Point has animation included on each slide.
 Some occur automatically – some occur on a “click”.
 Feel free to send comments or questions to [email protected].